neoforged/.github/primers/1.22/index.md

         - `attribute` - Gets the attributes for this dimension.
         - `piglinSafe`, `$MonsterSettings#piglinSafe` -> `EnvironmentAttributes#PIGLINS_ZOMBIFY`
         - `hasRaids`, `$MonsterSettings#hasRaids` -> `EnvironmentAttributes#CAN_START_RAID`
+        - `timeOfDay` is removed
+        - `moonPhase` replaced by `EnvironmentAttributes#MOON_PHASE`
+        - `hasEndFlashes` - Returns whether the skybox is the end.
+        - `$CardinalLightType` - The light permeating through a dimension.
+        - `$Skybox` - The skybox of a dimension.
 - `net.minecraft.world.level.material.FogType#DIMENSION_OR_BOSS` is removed
+- `net.minecraft.world.timeline`
+    - `AttributeTrack` - A track that applies the attribute modifier with the argument sampled from the given keyframe track.
+    - `AttributeTrackSampler` - A baked attribute track.
+    - `Timeline` - A map of attributes to tracks that are applied based on the given time in ticks modulo the period.
+    - `Timelines` - All vanilla timelines.

 ## The Game Rule Shuffle